skalinets/skalinets.github.io/_posts/2018-05-03-dotnet-core-swagger.markdown

 When you do HTTP API (you can call them REST or even RESTful, but you'd [probably be wrong](https://www.google.com.ua/search?q=your+api+is+not+restful)), it is nice to have a documentation.
-While Microsoft has some home-brewed  solution, and many .NET guys are OK with it, it is too far from optimal.
+While Microsoft has [some home-brewed solution](https://docs.microsoft.com/en-us/aspnet/web-api/overview/getting-started-with-aspnet-web-api/creating-api-help-pages), and many .NET guys are OK with it, it is too far from being good.

 Much better is [Swagger](https://swagger.io/).
 As it's site states, _Swagger is the world’s largest framework of API developer tools for the OpenAPI Specification(OAS), enabling development across the entire API lifecycle, from design and documentation, to test and deployment._
 And that is true.
 It goes far beyond just documentation of your API, but still is very handy in that.
 It is well known and widely adopted.
-If your API has Swagger, almost any client can connect to it with minimum efforts.
+If your API has Swagger, almost any client can connect to it with minimal efforts.

 To use Swagger in .NET you need a [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore).
 Just follow their readme and you'll get your API covered in minutes.
 I won't repeat it here, since documentation is rather good.